haberdashPI/SignalOperators.jl/docs/src/manual.md

 ### Functions

 A function can be treated as an infinite signal.
-It should take a single argument which is the time in radians (*not* seconds).
-Radians are used to make defining the frequency of the signal for typical functions (e.g. sin), which is defined using the keyword argument `ω` or `frequency`.
+It should take a single argument which is the time.
+This value is in radians if yo specify a frequency using `ω` (or `frequency`), otherwise the input is in seconds.
 See [`signal`](@ref)'s documentation for more detail's.

 ```julia
 signal(sin,ω=1kHz) |> duration |> isinf == true
 ```

-An exception to this is `randn`.
+A small exception to this is `randn`.
 It can be used directly as a signal with unknown sample rate.

 ```julia
 randn |> duration == isinf